diogoff/trackml-100/README.md

 In a similar way to `particles.py`, it builds a _detector id_ by concatenating the volume id, layer id and module id for each hit.

-Also, in a similar way to `particles.py`, the _x,y,z_ position of each hit is normalized by the distance to the origin.
+Also in a similar way to `particles.py`, the x,y,z position of each hit is normalized by the distance to the origin.

+In a similar way to `routes.py`, the x,y,z position of each hit is brought into a new column named position.

 #### What is `qsub_tracks.py`?